 What we do

-Our role in relation to community-led health is, via CHEX (Community Health Exchange), to provide a resource in supporting community development approaches to health improvement and challenging health inequalities.
-CHEX also facilitates a network of community health initiatives and works to support them in developing good practice and influencing health and social policies.
+SCDC is the home of CHEX (Community Health Exchange), which supports community development approaches to health improvement and challenging health inequalities.
+CHEX facilitates a network of community-led health organisations and works to support them in developing good practice and influencing health and social policies.